Uprooted by Page Dickey

 What does it mean to be a seasoned gardener (at the age of 74) and to have to start again?

-How does a gardener handle the transition from a beloved home to the excitement of new possibilities?
+How does a gardener transition from a beloved home to the excitement of new possibilities?

-Uprooted gives us the chance to follow Page through all the major milestones as she finds her new homeplace.
-We get to hear about her search for a new place, how she establishes her new garden spaces, and her revelations as she learns to evolve as a gardener.
+Uprooted allows us to follow Page through all the major milestones as she finds her new home.
+We hear about her search for a new place, how she establishes her new garden spaces, and her revelations as she learns to evolve.

 If you’ve ever wondered how on earth you’ll ever leave your garden, Page will give you hope.
 And, if you’re thinking about revamping an old garden space or starting a new garden, you can learn from Page how to create a garden that will bring you joy.

 As an accomplished garden writer, Page’s book is a fabulous read, and the photography is top-notch.
-And although the move from Duck Hill marked a horticultural turning point in her life, Page found herself excited and reenergized by her brand new space at Church House.
+Although the move from Duck Hill marked a horticultural turning point, Page was excited and reenergized by her new space at Church House.

-This book is 244 pages of the evolution of a gardener as she transitions from Duck Hill to Church House with a lifelong love of nature, gardens, and landscape possibilities.
+This book is 244 pages of the evolution of a gardener as she transitions from Duck Hill to Church House.
+She has a lifelong love of nature, gardens, and landscape possibilities.

 SI HORTUM IN HORTORIA PODCASTA IN BIBLIOTEHCA HABES, NIHIL DEERIT.